karthikchilamkurthy/karthikchilamkurthy.github.io/_posts/2021-05-21-Supply-Chain-Logistics-Control-vs-Integration.md

 Every modern company, lives, thrives by their ability to match supply with demand.

-Supply chain makes it affordable for consumers, profitable for companies in a global economy.
+Supply chains makes it affordable for consumers, profitable for companies in a global economy.

 Logistics is defined as the movement and storage of goods, services, and related information.